copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Monsters that spawn with weapons get a free turn to wield them.
 - Steam vortexes leave a trail of steam clouds behind them and burst into a medium sized steam cloud when they die.
 Canceling them prevents both of these.
+- Add the #shout command, which lets you shout a string of your choice to get recorded in the game chronicle and livelog (which public servers may broadcast).

 ### Interface changes